modular-network/ethereum-libraries/LinkedListLib/README.md

 ### Basic Usage

 The Linked List library provides functionality needed to create and manipulate a Circular Linked List Data structure by allowing a multitude of different functions to be used to interact with the struct.
-Functions like push() and pop() can be used to create a FILO stack or FIFO ring buffer.  step() can also be used to iterate over the list.
+Functions like push() and pop() can be used to create a FILO stack or FIFO ring buffer.  getAdjactent() can also be used to iterate over the list.
 Brief description of functionality:

    * Can check if the list exists and find the size.
+   * Can check if a certain node exists.
    * Gets adjacent nodes to a specified node.
    * Finds a spot in a sorted list for a new node to be placed.
    * Insert nodes and create links between nodes.